mdu830/mdu830/README.md

 ### I'm a Fullstack Web Developer

-- 🔭 I’m currently working on my projects
+- 🔭 I’m currently working on converting most of my applications to react
-- 🌱 I’m currently learning everything I can about React
+- 🌱 I’m currently learning everything I can
 - ⚡ Fun fact: I also enjoy playing stringed instruments and flying drones

 ### Languages and Tools: